 Popular Rudersberg German sewing machine airlift used in our Amish custom sewing cabinets.
-This is the same German-made heavy-duty lift that will hold up to 50 lbs. for the larger machines.
+This is the same German-made heavy-duty lift that will hold up to 50 lbs. for larger machines.
 Others were selling this lift for much more and can no longer get them from the original German distributor.

 The lift allows the sewing machine to be lowered into the cabinet when it’s not in use.